FlyingFathead/PDF-translator-OpenAI-API/README.md

 - Translation module requires the `openai` package (`pip install -U openai`) and a functioning API key.
 - Put the API key into your environmental variables or as `api_token.txt` into your program directory.

-# Functionalities so far
+# Functionalities so far / processing order

-- `pdf_reader_splitter.py` to dump to splits by page straight from the pdf.
+1) `pdf_reader_splitter.py <pdf file>` to dump to splits by page straight from the pdf.
 Also supports cmdline option for setting split on chars.
 WIP, as usual.
-- `openai_api_auto_translate.py` to translate an entire directory (where you dumped your stuff into with `pdf_reader_splitter.py`).
+2) `openai_api_auto_translate.py <directory name>` to translate an entire directory (where you dumped your stuff into with `pdf_reader_splitter.py`).
 Edit `config.ini` to set your own parameters for translation.
+3) `combine_translation.py <directory name>` to combine the splits back into one piece.

+# Other stuff

 - `pdfmine.py your_file.pdf` to dump the text layer of a PDF to plaintext.
 - `tokencounter.py` to estimate the amount of tokens that the text file has for a rough token usage estimate.